eggersa/Backgammon/README.md

 In this simplified version of the game, we do not account for doubles e.g. both dice have the same value.

+### Hitting enemy checkers
+A point that is occupied by one checker is called a **blot**.
+If a checker from the opposing player lands on a blot, the own checker must be removed and put on the bar.
+Checkers on the bar must be played first.
+A checker from a bar can enter a rolled point if the point is open.
+If a checker from the bar can not enter a point, the player loses his turn.

 ## References

 - Material from Lectures